H3N9/Sop-2/README.md

 When many requests has sent to server, it may make server down.
 Object Pool organize users for use somthing and reduce traffic on network.

+### Functional Programming
+There are 2 types, first is Pure function and the last is Impure function. so what is it?
+- Pure Function is function that has less 1 parameter.
+It's function that doesn't involve environment.
+What is that mean?
+It means when you assign some input to pure function, it has to send output same value that you expect.
+- Impure Function is everything that do right now.